elves/elvish.io/src/ref/builtin.md

 # Introduction

-**THIS DOCUMENT IS NOT YET COMPLETE.**

 The builtin module contains facilities that are potentially useful to all users.
-It occupies the `builtin:` namespace, although you rarely have to explicitly specify it, unless you have shadowed a name in it.
+It occupies the `builtin:` namespace.
+You rarely have to explicitly specify the namespace though, since it is one of the namespaces consulted when resolving unqualified names.

 ## Usage Notation